Online Decision Making with Fairness over Time: Performance Guarantees

+We now analyze the reward performance of Algorithm \ref{alg:LagDual} under stochastic input models.
+While the deterministic analysis in Section \ref{subsec:fairness} guarantees sublinear violation of long-term fairness constraints for any arrival order, obtaining meaningful guarantees on reward requires additional assumptions on how the local feasible sets arrive over time.
+Following standard practice in the online allocation literature, we adopt the random permutation model.

+Specifically, we assume that there exist \(T\) deterministic feasible sets \(Z_1,\ldots,Z_T\), which may be chosen adversarially and are not known to the algorithm in advance.
+The platform observes these sets in a permuted order: at time step \(t\), the local feasible set is given by

+where \(\pi\) is an unknown permutation of \(\{1,\ldots,T\}\).
+Owing to the symmetry of the offline problem \eqref{offline}, the optimal offline reward is invariant to the choice of \(\pi\).

+The \textit{uniform random permutation model}, also known as the random-order model, assumes that \(\pi\) is drawn uniformly at random from the set of all \(T!\) permutations.
+This model has been widely studied in online linear programming and resource allocation, and is strictly more general than the IID model, in which each \(\Omega_t\) is sampled independently from a fixed (and possibly unknown) distribution \cite{molinaro2014geometry}.

-We let $\bP_\pi$ and $\bE_\pi$ denote the probability measure and expectation with respect to the uniform random permutation $\pi$, respectively.
-As a benchmark, we consider the optimal objective value $z^R$ of the partial convexification \eqref{PartialConv}.
-Note that by definition $z^R$ is at least as large as $z^*$.
-Therefore, any lower bound result we derive for $\Reward$ when comparing against $z^R$ implies a bound in terms of $z^*$.
-We next establish an expected reward bound under the uniform random permutation model. \begin{thm} Suppose assumptions \ref{aspt1} and \ref{aspt23} hold and $\eta^t=\min\{\frac{1}{m},\frac{1}{\sqrt{mt}}\}$ for all $t$.
-Under the uniform random permutation model, Algorithm \ref{alg:LagDual} achieves
+We let \(\mathbb{P}_{\pi}\) and \(\mathbb{E}_{\pi}\) denote the probability measure and expectation with respect to the random permutation \(\pi\), respectively.
+As a performance benchmark, we consider the optimal objective value \(z_R\) of the partially convexified offline problem \eqref{offline_convex}.
+By definition, \(z_R \ge z^*\), where \(z^*\) denotes the optimal value of the original offline problem \eqref{offline}.
+Consequently, any lower bound on the achieved \(\Reward\) relative to \(z_R\) immediately implies the same bound relative to \(z^*\).

+We now establish an expected reward guarantee for Algorithm \ref{alg:LagDual} under the uniform random permutation model.